Identification of Semiparametric Panel Multinomial Choice Models with Infinite-Dimensional Fixed Effects: Abstract

 \section{Abstract}

 This paper proposes a robust method for semiparametric identification and estimation in panel multinomial choice models, where we allow for infinite-dimensional fixed effects that enter into consumer utilities in an additively nonseparable way, thus incorporating rich forms of unobserved heterogeneity.
-Our identification strategy exploits multivariate monotonicity in parametric indexes, and uses the logical contraposition of an intertemporal inequality on choice probabilities to obtain identifying restrictions.
-We provide a consistent estimation procedure, and demonstrate the practical advantages of our method with simulations and an empirical illustration with the Nielsen data.\textbf{}\\ \textbf{~}\\ \textbf{Keywords:} semiparametric estimation, panel multinomial choice, nonparametric unobserved heterogeneity, nonseparability, multivariate monotonicity
+Our identification strategy exploits multivariate monotonicity in parametric indices, and uses the logical contraposition of an intertemporal inequality on choice probabilities to obtain identifying restrictions.
+We provide a consistent estimation procedure, and demonstrate the practical advantages of our method with Monte Carlo simulations and an empirical illustration on popcorn sales with the NielsenIQ data.

 {}